 A brief rundown of some of the many model kits available of the Lightning.
-While there are a lot of models around, there are very few that actually capture the precise look of the real thing.
+While there are a lot of models around, there are only a few that actually capture the precise look of the real thing.

 The only injection moulded plastic Lightning in this scale is from Revell (and also re-issued as the F.53 Lightning "RSAF" boxing with Saudi markings - beware, earlier issues of this one have the Saudi markings in far too light a shade of green).
 It is a real gem of a kit with finely done recessed detailing, good outline shape and fairly good decals.
 The intake ring shape is a little egg shaped rather than round.
 The undercarriage doors are too thick and do not fit well if you choose to model it "gear up".
 The missile pylons would be too far forward if you put them where Revell want - use photos to get it right.
 The cannon bulges in the belly tank are a little long too, but other than that there are no real criticisms of its accuracy.
 It does need some sanding and filling to get rid of a few sink marks and ill fitting parts but this isn't a major problem.

 Unfortunately the kit is long out of production and now fetches high prices on eBay.
-AirAlex.com do couple of resin conversion kits designed for this kit - a basic one to enable you to build a two-seater, and a comprehensive one which contains enough parts to build a complete resin 1/144 Lightning and convert the Revell kit to another mark.
-Reasonably priced too, compared to the second hand value of the Revell kit!
+AirAlex do a resin conversion kit designed for this kit to enable you to build a two-seater - though the canopy looks to be poorly shpaed.
+Reasonably priced though, especially compared to the second hand value of the Revell kit!

-This has to be the number one choice if accuracy is your goal, as no kit in 1/72 gets as many things right as this one does.
+This used to be the number one choice if accuracy is your goal, as no kit in 1/72, prior to the new Airfix ones, got as many things right as this one does.
 Mostly resin, with white metal parts for the cockpit and undercarriage, the latter is the usual sort of white metal quality (i.e. much cleanup needed), the resin is nicely cast with just a few bubbles and holes in it.
 Unfortunately a number of parts are attached on their flat sides to a huge casting block, so removing them will be hard work indeed - particularly for the thinner items like the gear doors.
 A good set of decals are provided and the finished results I've seen from this kit have been very impressive.
 For the price, this blows the Trumpeter Lightnings out of the sky.
 The kit has quite a history behind it and is one of various resin Lightnings around that all appear to descend from the same master.
+Since the release of the new Airfix kits this kit has gone out of production and is probably unlikely to return.

 This is a typical Matchbox kit, with very basic cockpit, mostly raised detail (for once), but overall a fairly accurate shape - certainly much better than the much more modern Trumpeter kit.
 Two versions of the kit exist, the single seater and twin seater, but the latter only represents the Saudi & Kuwaiti T.55 variant and cannot represent an RAF one due to the large belly tank and retaining the wings from the F.6/F.2A kit.
 It is often used as a basis for converting the old Airfix 1/72 kit to a two-seater, however.